A pesky headache, sore neck, or fever usually has us reaching for the paracetamol, but is it safe to pop a Panadol while breastfeeding?

 Midwife Kathy Fray explained to Mum’s Grapevine that mums need to weigh up the evidence on paracetamol while breastfeeding.
 “Due to Research Ethics Committees being unable to approve trials for nearly any pharmaceutical drug on pregnant women, it is not possible to say paracetamol is safe during pregnancy,” she said.
 “However, from much anecdotal evidence, it does appear paracetamol is not unsafe during pregnancy – and is certainly regarded as the safest over-the-counter general pain med to take.”

-As with any medication during pregnancy, it’s recommended you speak to your doctor before making a decision.
+As with any medication whilst breastfeeding, it’s recommended you speak to your doctor before making a decision.

 Read next …